kajupe/FFGear/README.md

 &nbsp;

 ## Limitations, Disclaimers & Good-to-know Info
-- It is important to note that these materials are an approximation to how they look in-game, so although it looks very similar it is not a 1:1 recreation.
+- These materials are an approximation to how they look in-game, so although it looks very similar it is not a 1:1 recreation.
 The goal of this project is, primarily, making it look good in Blender.
-To allow for extra artistic control, the FFGear Shader node group has plenty of user-accesible controls for simple tweaks, and all of the values the addon calculates are readily available in the shader graph for you to create your own shaders with if need be.
-If you want to change how this shader behaves by default you can edit it in the blend-file in the plugins "assets" folder.
+To allow for extra artistic control, the FFGear Shader node-group has plenty of user-accesible controls for simple tweaks, and all of the values the addon calculates are readily available in the shader graph for you to create your own shaders with if need be.
+If you want to change how this shader behaves by default you can edit it in the .blend file in the plugins "assets" folder.

 - The shaders will look best using Eevee.
 Blender does a good job at bridging the gap between its renderers, however Cycles lacks "proper" backface culling which results in many visual glitches on FFXIV models.
 A "Backface Culling" node is provided in the shader editor but it will likely not make a big difference.
 I recommend removing duplicate faces from your mesh manually if you plan on using Cycles.
 It's annoying, I know.

 - FFGear is not meant to work on anything other than gear shaders, such as skin or hair.
 It's meant to cover "character.shpk" and "characterlegacy.shpk" only.
 I recommend using [Meddle Tools](https://github.com/PassiveModding/MeddleTools) shaders for everything else, or making your own.

 - Data from the mtrl file is not always placed into blender 1:1, meaning the code sometimes changes the values beforehand.
-One such case is Gloss values from the legacy shader being converted into Roughness values with this formula: 0.9 * (1 - (x - 5) / 20) (Linear mapping so 25 becomes 0 and 5 becomes 0.9).
-The tile texture transformation matrix data is also converted into more user-friendly values: scales, rotation and shear.
+As an example, the tile texture transformation matrix data is converted into more user-friendly values: scale, rotation and shear.

 - I am by no means an expert programmer, if you find issues with the addon please inform me of them by [filing an issue](https://github.com/kajupe/FFGear/issues) here on github.
 I also made this over like six months on and off, and I was kind of shit at the start, my programming style changed a lot, and while I have refactored a lot of it a more experienced programmer will likely think this is a fucking mess.
 I agree with you, sorry :)